rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 The book is available from the [Open Library](https://openlibrary.org/) and physical copies are still (2020) commonly available from used book sellers.
 The book was an early text on creating portable command line programs.
-Pascal was chosen as the implementation language because at the time Pascal was supplanting FORTRAN as the portable language of choice (an early version used a dialect of FORTRAN, "ratifier").
-In 1981 [C](https://en.wikipedia.org/wiki/C_(programming_language)) was not ubiquitous.

-In this series of posts I will present the K & P programs re-implemented in Oberon-7 using Karl Landström's [OBNC](http://miasap.se/obnc/) compiler[^langstrom].
+In this series I present the K & P programs re-implemented in Oberon-7 based on the modules provided by Karl Landström's [OBNC](http://miasap.se/obnc/) compiler[^langstrom].

 [^langstrom]: OBNC compiler is the work of Karl Langström, it is portable across many systems where the C tool chain is available.